contao/docs/docs/manual/installation/move-contao.en.md

 ### Installing Contao on the live server

-After we have successfully completed all preparations, we install Contao with `composer install``update``composer.lock`. `install`Therefore, this process will not go wrong because the system requirements are too high.
+After we have successfully completed all preparations, we install Contao with `composer install`.
+Unlike the `update`, the `install` does not resolve any dependencies, they are located in the included `composer.lock`.
+Therefore, this process will not go wrong because the system requirements are too high.

 ```bash
 php composer.phar install
 ```

-Then open the [Contao install tool](../contao-installtool/) and enter the access data for the new database.
+Then open the [Contao install tool](/en/installation/contao-installtool/) and enter the access data for the new database.